jcblum/reprex-howto/reprexdata_dput.md

       wb_sample_n
       wb_sample_groups
       ```
-   If you _really, truly_ need to include a whole lot of your own data in a reproducible example, then try [hosting your data online]().
+   If you _really, truly_ need to include a whole lot of your own data in a reproducible example, then try [hosting your data online][remote].
 </details>

 <h2 id='heading--howto'>How to use <code>dput()</code></h2>